lkachury/airbnb_final_project/README.md

 - **Does the amount of short-term rentals increase or decrease with the 30-day rental policy?** <br /> ![image](https://user-images.githubusercontent.com/108038989/202064113-82d543fe-96f4-490e-bae5-2668f383d687.png) <br /> ![image](https://user-images.githubusercontent.com/108038989/202064213-517a336c-55d4-422d-9786-bb20f3710a5c.png)

 ## Machine Learning Model
-**How did you select the model, and why?
-What roadblocks did you encounter and how did you solve them?**

 **Random Forest Regression:**  We chose this regression model for the correlation analyses between; price and neighborhood, price and room type, and price and borough.
 The random forest regression uses multiple input variables to determine the target variable.

 **Linear Regression:** We chose this regression model for the correlation analyses between; price and number of reviews, and price and last reviewed date.
 This model will use one input variable in order to determine the target variable.

-### Roadblocks
-We have not identified any roadblocks at this time.
-However, we anticipate running into potential roadblocks as we perform the supervised machine learning.

 ### Correlation Analysis
 1. Between price and room type